 A sentence must express a complete thought.
 It must also have both a subject and a predicate.
-It is possible to express a complete in a variety of ways.
+It is possible to express a complete thought in a variety of ways.

 There are a number of ways of introducing the subject in a declarative sentence.
 The normal order is subject first followed by the predicate.
 If we always followed this pattern, our sentences would soon become monotonous and uninteresting.
 This is illustrated by the following paragraph.